-We have an established business model which we believe has been successfully replicated in the markets where we operate

-We focus on developing large-scale residential communities in the suburban areas of first-tier cities as well as the newly urbanized town centers of second- and third-tier cities in the PRC.
-We proactively seek to enhance the value of our properties by creating a better living environment through the provision of comprehensive community facilities and premium services in our master-planned communities.
+We have an established business model which we believe has been successfully replicated in the markets where we operate proactively seek to enhance the value of our properties by creating a better living environment through the provision of comprehensive community facilities and premium services in our master-planned communities.
 Our business model leverages on China's economic growth, increasing urbanization and rising standards of living.
 We believe that we have aligned our business development objectives with those of local governments, as our large-scale township developments raise the living standards of the local population and help improve the business environment of the local economies.